Ijordan4/-Regular-Expressions/Develop/gist-template.md

 ### Anchors

-Anchors are regex elements that match specific positions within the text.
-The ^ anchor matches the start of a line, while the $ anchor matches the end of a line.
-Anchors are useful for ensuring that a pattern occurs at a specific position within the text.
+Anchors are regex elements used to match specific positions within the text.
+Here are two commonly used anchors:

+^ (Caret): Matches the start of a line.
+$ (Dollar Sign): Matches the end of a line

+^Start
+End$

 ### Quantifiers

-Quantifiers control the number of times a preceding element or group should occur.
-For example, * matches zero or more occurrences, + matches one or more occurrences, and ? matches zero or one occurrence.
-These quantifiers help define the repetition of patterns.
+Quantifiers control the number of times a preceding element should occur.
+Here are a few examples:

+*: Matches zero or more occurrences.
++: Matches one or more occurrences.
+?: Matches zero or one occurrence.

+code:

+\d+
+[a-z]*

 ### OR Operator